Hypermobility Exercises to Avoid — and How to Move Safely with hEDS or HSD

 What exercises should be avoided with hypermobility?

-People with hypermobility should avoid uncontrolled end-range movements, aggressive stretching, and high-impact exercise without proper preparation.
+People with hypermobility should avoid uncontrolled end-range movements, aggressive stretching like unmodified yoga stretches and pilates, and high-impact exercise without proper preparation.
 These can increase instability.
 While there are no “banned activities”, I don’t recommend anything that increases or brings on new pain.

 How do I protect my joints if I’m hypermobile?